 First, let me mention a couple things that bug me.
 First, about Nikons in general.
 I know there are probably reasons, and Nikon has kept the F mount the same for a very long time – so almost every lens that Nikon ever made will still mount on new cameras.
 But, I hate that the lens mounts by turning it counter clockwise.
 I know this varies by manufacturer, but I’m used to turning things clockwise to tighten them.
 Canon and Olympus both follow this concept with their lens mounts, but Nikon doesn’t.
 That’s just a minor bother for me.
 Not really a big deal.
 Also, Nikon focusing is opposite both Canon and Olympus.
 This is really a pain when you buy a third party lens (non-Nikon) for a Nikon body – then the lens generally focuses opposite of the Nikon lenses.
 This seems backwards, but it also looks backwards because the split prism on the focusing screen works backwards compared to focusing with a Nikon lens.
 The aperture ring on the Nikons move the same as the Olympus, but opposite Canon… just a frustration I have because I jump between many different models – Nikon seems backwards from other brands sometimes (or maybe everyone else has it wrong, and Nikon does things right).

 So, there’s another thing.
 Many cameras do this, but it just bothers me.
 When auto exposure modes came into use on more and more cameras, manual exposure modes were sometimes treated as second class citizens.
 That’s one reason I love some cameras and tolerate others.
 On my love list, the Olympus OM-2, and the Canon F-1 (all versions).
 On my tolerate list, Nikon F2AS, Nikon F3, and Canon AE-1, among other cameras.
 And I understand that some cameras were targeting an audience that would use auto exposure modes 99% of the time.
 I, however, do not fall into that category.
-I use manual mode at lease 3% of the time!
-Actually, I do use the auto modes quite a bit on my Nikon F3, but using manual exposure on these cameras is very tedious.
+I use manual mode at least 3% of the time!
+Actually, I do use the auto modes quite a bit on my Nikon F3 but using manual exposure on these cameras is very tedious.
 On the AE-1, you have to look into the viewfinder to see the settings, then take your eyes away and change your settings on the top of the camera and the lens.
-On the Nikons (F2AS and F3) you have LED lights or LCD characters that show you if your over or under exposed – you have to adjust until the + or – signs are both lit, or some other such nonsense.
+On the Nikons (F2AS and F3) you have LED lights or LCD characters that show you if you’re over or under exposed – you have to adjust until the + and – signs are both lit, or some other such nonsense.
 I like a needle to show my exposure.
 The Olympus OM-2 is, in my opinion the best and easiest.
 The Canon F-1 bodies are all good to work with in manual mode – with a needle the way I’m used to.
 I understand the short fallings of this type of metering, and everything has weaknesses.
 But that’s what I like.
 I suppose it depends on what you get used to and what you’ve used most.

 Both cameras are extremely tough, and built like tanks.
 I think the Canon is a bit heavier, but both are heavy enough to be a bit much to carry.
 Not compact at all, and not meant to be.